Wunmi-O/Chemical-In-Cosmetics/README.md

 Identify the relationship between CSF and chemicals used in the most manufactured sub categories.
 (Tip: Which chemicals gave a certain type of CSF in sub categories?)

-## Visualization- You are tasked to visualize the answers to three(3) of the questions above.
+## You are tasked to visualize finding solutions for three(3) of the questions above.
 Please find link to tableau dashboard **<ins>[here](https://public.tableau.com/views/ChemicalsInCosmetics_16748210486990/FinalDashboard?:language=en-US&:display_count=n&:origin=viz_share_link&:device=desktop)<ins>**